9 Cheapest Countries to Visit: Dream Trips on a Budget

 Trekking here is not a luxury — it is an accessible adventure.
 Pokhara offers peaceful lakeside relaxation after high-altitude hikes.
 Local meals are simple, filling, and inexpensive.
 Nepal is perfect for travelers seeking raw, nature-driven experiences.

 Average daily budget: $25–45 per person on trek (guesthouse + meals + guide) | Best time to visit: October–November for crystal clear skies and peak trekking conditions | Don’t miss: The Annapurna Circuit or Everest Base Camp trek — two of the most celebrated trekking routes in the world.
-Both are achievable without technical mountaineering experience. | Tip: A licensed local guide is worth every dollar — they navigate permits, accommodation, and altitude considerations in a way that makes the trip significantly safer and richer.
+Both are achievable without technical mountaineering experience, but permits and guide rules change by region. | Tip: Check current trekking requirements with the Nepal Tourism Board TIMS guidance.
+A licensed local guide can navigate permits, accommodation, and altitude considerations in a way that makes the trip significantly safer and richer.
+Compare Nepal trekking guides on Viator before deciding how independent you want the trip to be.

 4. Cambodia